 Breast Uplift / Mastopexy London

-Breast Uplift, Mastopexy, Breast Reshaping is a Plastic Surgery operation performed to lift and reshape the drooping or sagging breasts to achieve a more youthful pert appearance.
-Specialist Plastic Surgeon, Mr Inglefield has the experience and expertise to provide a natural aesthetic breast uplift, mastopexy for your confidence.
+Breast Uplift, Mastopexy or Breast Reshaping is a Plastic Surgery operation performed to lift and reshape the drooping or sagging breasts to achieve a more youthful, pert appearance.

 If you need or desire an increase in volume, Breast Enhancement with Uplift, commonly a periareolar scar only may be required or a Vertical scar technique.

 Will drains be used at the time of Breast Uplift, Mastopexy?The use of drains (thin tubes from each breast) may be necessary depending on the extent of Uplift required.
 At LBPS, we believe that any blood or fluid in the breast leads to inflammation and scarring with longer healing time.
 Any drains will be removed before you leave Hospital.

 What is Breast Uplift, Mastopexy, Breast Reshaping?Breast Uplift is a surgical procedure performed to reshape a woman’s breast by removing excess skin and repositioning the nipple, to restore a youthful, natural aesthetic appearance.